WatchESPN

+The service first launched as a website known as ESPN Networks, with a pilot initially involving Time Warner Cable, and later Bright House Networks and Verizon Fios.
+In April 2011, ESPN launched a mobile app with similar functionality known as WatchESPN; in August 2011, the ESPN Networks website was brought under the WatchESPN branding as well.
+In 2015, ESPN began to integrate WatchESPN's streaming functionality into the main ESPN mobile app.
+In 2017, ESPN began to phase out the WatchESPN branding, and began an on-air promotional campaign directing viewers to the ESPN app.
+The standalone WatchESPN app and website were discontinued in 2019, with its functionality now contained within ESPN.com and the ESPN app.

+In 2018, ESPN launched a standalone direct-to-consumer (DTC) product known as ESPN+, which primarily carries live events similar to ESPN3 that are not available on ESPN's linear networks, as well as other original studio and documentary programs.
+The service does not include content from the main ESPN networks, which can only be obtained via a television subscription, and are not currently available on a DTC basis.

+In May 2025, ESPN announced a major revamp of its streaming operations to launch in late-2025 (initially referred to internally as ESPN's "flagship direct-to-consumer service"), which will see ESPN+ content become available to existing ESPN subscribers, and the main ESPN networks become available on a direct-to-consumer basis for the first time.

 History

 As ESPN Networks

 WatchESPN originally launched on October 25, 2010, when Time Warner Cable became the first cable television provider to offer ESPN Networks, which provided subscribers to ESPN an online simulcast of the channel through a dedicated website.
 Bright House Networks (for which Time Warner Cable handles distribution agreements) began offering ESPN Networks on November 22, 2010.
 On January 25, 2011, ESPN Networks added streaming simulcast feeds of ESPN2 and ESPNU, as well as out-of-market sports packages ESPN Goal Line and ESPN Buzzer Beater to the website, accessible only to subscribers of those services.
-Verizon FiOS began providing access to streams on the ESPN Networks website on February 17, 2011.
+Verizon Fios began providing access to streams on the ESPN Networks website on February 17, 2011.